ssrikantan/ssrikantan.github.io/_posts/2021-01-03-adhoc-data-exploration-azure.md

 For more guidance on creating a Service Principal with access to the ADLS Gen 2 Account, and assigning it to the endpoint in Databricks, refer to [this](https://docs.databricks.com/data/data-sources/azure/azure-datalake-gen2.html#create-and-grant-permissions-to-service-principal)

-> [!CAUTION]
-> While the secret value is directly embedded in the config section below, a good practice would be to embed the secret inside a Scope in Databricks, and use the Scope name instead in the configuration here.
+**While the secret value is directly embedded in the config section below, a good practice would be to embed the secret inside a Scope in Databricks, and use the Scope name instead in the configuration here.**

 ````
 spark.hadoop.fs.azure.account.auth.type.<adls account name>.dfs.core.windows.net OAuth